schadenfred/proscrypt-koans/README.md

 > a paradox to be meditated upon that is used to train Zen Buddhist monks to abandon ultimate dependence on reason and to force them into gaining sudden intuitive enlightenment

 I'm not a Zen Buddhist monk and don't want you to abandon reason, but I dislike lecturing, or going into too much detail trying to explain things you may already know.
-And so I'm going to give you a problem to solve and let you figure out how to solve it in the same way a monk might gain enlightenment by reflecting on a koan.
-This sounds cooler than it is, but really I'm just lazy and a big fan of [Jim Weirich, RIP](http://rubykoans.com/).
+And so I'm going to give you a problem to solve and let you figure out how to solve it on your own, in the same way a monk might gain enlightenment by reflecting on a koan.

 ### Your first koan